FayezL/odin-recipes/README.md

 # Recipe Page ⭐️

- Create a recipe page to showcase basic HTML & CSS- one of first odin project.
+ Create a recipe page to showcase basic HTML & CSS
+One of First The Odin Project